dee-see/dee-see.github.io/_posts/2019-08-03-firebase-remote-config-dump.md

 - Google app ID
 - Google project ID

 Luckily all these things available in the `strings.xml` file of a decompiled APK.
-Here's a Ruby script that recovers the value from a `strings.xml` file and gets the Firebase Remote Config data.
+Here's a Ruby script that recovers the values from a `strings.xml` file and gets the Firebase Remote Config data.

 ```ruby
 require 'nokogiri'